Remigration: Austria

-In March 2019, a week after the Christchurch mosque shootings and release of the shooter's manifesto (called The Great Replacement), Identitäre Bewegung Österreich, the Austrian branch of Generation Identity (GI), held a protest in Vienna, against the "Great Replacement" of Austrians and openly calling for remigration of residents with a migrant background.
+In March 2019, a week after the Christchurch mosque shootings and release of the shooter's manifesto (called The Great Replacement), Identitäre Bewegung Österreich, the Austrian branch of Generation Identity (GI), held a protest in Vienna driven by the conspiracy theory known as the "Great Replacement" of Austrians and openly calling for remigration of residents with a migrant background.
 By April 2019, a branch of the Freedom Party of Austria (FPÖ), who at the time were in coalition government as a junior partner with the Austrian People's Party, announced a "national call for remigration".

 The FPÖ heavily emphasised remigration, particularly to Islamic countries, during its 2024 Austrian legislative election campaign.
 Party leader Herbert Kickl has called for the "remigration of uninvited strangers" from Austria with a focus on those who break the law.

 Belgium

 The Flemish nationalist party Vlaams Belang has called for "remigration" since 2011.
 In 2021 they called for the formation of an "Agency for Remigration".

-In March 2025 Vlaams Belang leader Tom Van Grieken suggested the implementation of a "remigration policy" that would include illegal immigrants, asylum seekers and foreign national criminals.
-In April 2025 Mercina Claesen, a Vlaams Belang MP and leader of the party's youth wing, Vlaams Belang Jongeren, has called for the remigration not only of illegal immigrants, but also legal immigrants who have committed crimes.
+In March 2025, Vlaams Belang leader Tom Van Grieken advocated for a "remigration policy" that would include illegal immigrants, asylum seekers and foreign national criminals.
+In April 2025 Mercina Claesen, a Vlaams Belang MP and leader of the party's youth wing, Vlaams Belang Jongeren, called for the remigration not only of illegal immigrants, but also legal immigrants who have committed crimes.

-Denmark

-The Danish People's Party leader Morten Messerschmidt has called for "consistent remigration of maladjusted people" to prevent ethnic Danes becoming a minority in Denmark.
-The party has used "remigration now" as a campaign slogan.

 Finland

 Remigration (paluumuutto) has been featured prominently by the Finnish anti-immigration and populist right.
 The right-wing populist Finns Party declared in their party organ that "We have to shift from integration to remigration".
 The party leader and current Deputy Prime Minister Riikka Purra declared that "Remigration and strict immigration control are the main tools to prevent problems caused by immigration."
+In July 2026, Finns Party MEP Sebastian Tynkkynen was involved in a demonstration for remigration outside the European Parliament.

 The "Remigration Summit" in Milan was attended by a delegation from the neo-fascist Blue-and-Black Movement.